-Land reforms aimed at re-distributing of ownership of lands and optimum utilization of land.
-It also dealt the rights, duties, obligations of the land holder.
+Land reforms in India have majorly aimed at re-distribution of ownership of lands and optimum utilization of land.
+They have also dealt with the rights, duties, obligations of the land holder.

-Whatever may be the history, in this system, the land was held by a person who was responsible for collecting revenue from cultivators and for payment of a share of produce, usually in percentage, to the ruler.
+Whatever may be the history, one thing is clear in this system that the land was held by a person who was responsible for collecting revenue from cultivators and for payment of a share of produce, usually in percentage, to the ruler.

-The land holder was known as Zamindars or Mirasudars.
+The land holders were known as Zamindars or Mirasudars.
 Zamin means Land; Dar means Holder or a person.
 The cultivator was called Ryot and the land is called Estate.